 Essiac Tea is an interesting one.

 Some mix and blends are a little overhyped, with a blend being given a particular name and marketed a little too hard - and you'll see this happen with weight loss blends the most.
-In many cases we feel that there's much better singular herbs that do the job just as well in most situations.
+In many cases, we feel that there are much better singular herbs that do the job just as well in most situations.

 With the Essiac blend, we feel it's good enough to warrant listing on Tea Life (view here) as it has a long and remarkable history along with a solid reputation of being a blend of Sheep Sorrel, Slippery Elm, Burdock Root and Indian (or Turkey) Rhubarb Root that compliment each other in line with immune system theory.